andrewhessler/heffree-dev/src/assets/blog/i-like-typescript.md

 }
 ```
 Hey neat, got code blocks looking nice — totally worth the included JavaScript, though I guess the floodgates are open now.

+Edit 2025-11-26: I was previously using [highlight.js](https://github.com/highlightjs/highlight.js), but why!?
+Seems weird to have the browser do it when I already know the contents and language type of the code block...

+So instead I'm using [syntect](https://github.com/trishume/syntect).
+Not nearly as convenient, I had to download Sublime just to convert the `tmLanguage` syntax
+file to a `sublime-syntax` file, but at least I get the effect pre-read.
+Don't even have to worry about any [FOUC](https://en.wikipedia.org/wiki/Flash_of_unstyled_content)s.
+Don't have to give a FOUC...
+and the floodgates are closed again.